Enitsaj13/React-From-Scratch-Using-Webpack/README.md

 Webpack reduces the file size of standard CRA ✔

-CRA is 260+ Mb vs 60+ Mb using webpack ✔
+CRA is 260+ Mb vs 60+ Mb (without git folder. you can also delelte this folder) using webpack ✔

 Webpack dev-server is smooth and compared to the server of CRA. ✔